michaelwfc/csapp/labs/proxy_lab/ReadMe.md

 The port, p, returned by port-for-user.pl is always an even number.
 So if you need an additional port number, say for the Tiny server, you can safely use ports p and p + 1.
 Please don’t pick your own random port.
 If you do, you run the risk of interfering with another user.

+# 5 Part II: Dealing with multiple concurrent requests
+Once you have a working sequential proxy, you should alter it to simultaneously handle multiple requests.
+The simplest way to implement a concurrent server is to spawn a new thread to handle each new connection request.
+Other designs are also possible, such as the prethreaded server described in Section 12.5.5 of your textbook.
+- Note that your threads should run in detached mode to avoid memory leaks.
+- The open clientfd and open listenfd functions described in the CS:APP3e textbook are based on the modern and protocol-independent getaddrinfo function, and thus are thread safe.

 # Hints
 - the Robust I/O (RIO) package
   As discussed in Section 10.11 of your textbook, using standard I/O functions for socket input and output is a problem.